Analysis | There remains no reason to trust Trump’s rhetoric about the coronavirus pandemic

 This is the old Trump argument: Case totals are only rising because we’re testing more.

-It’s true that the number of daily tests has increased over the past few weeks, according to data compiled by the COVID Tracking Project.
+It’s true that the number of daily tests has increased over the past few weeks, according to data compiled by the Covid Tracking Project.
 But it’s also true that the rate of positives being returned from those tests is increasing, as happened in the prior two surges.
 Over the past two weeks, the rate of positive tests has risen from 4.6 to 5.1 percent.
 In the first two weeks of the second surge, it rose from 4.3 to 5.8 percent, eventually hitting 8.4 percent.

 What Noem’s rationalization doesn’t explain, though, is the increased number of hospitalizations.
 During the second surge, we saw that hospitalizations continued to rise after the peak in new case confirmations was reached, a function of people contracting the virus and then, later, falling seriously ill.
-You can see that effect on the graphs above: the highest point of new hospitalizations occurred after the second surge ended.
+You can see that effect on the graphs above: The highest point of new hospitalizations occurred after the second surge ended.

 That, then, translates to the number of deaths.
 The grim pattern is obvious.
 People catch the virus, take a turn for the worse and, in extreme cases, die.
 Time elapses between those three benchmarks, often several weeks.

 Over the course of the past three months, the relationship between new cases and deaths has been fairly consistent.
 About two weeks after new cases are reported, we see new deaths that equate to between 1.5 and about 2.1 percent of the total.
-(Because some states have at times belatedly reported previous deaths, there are blips in both the data and the graphs above which don’t accurately reflect the trend.
+(Because some states have at times belatedly reported previous deaths, there are blips in both the data and the graphs above that don’t accurately reflect the trend.
 The ratio between new cases and deaths two weeks later has topped 3 percent in the past month, but only because of one such belated addition of death data.)
 In other words, given the 51,000 new daily cases being added on average at the moment, we should expect to see between 770 and 1,080 deaths each day by the end of the month.

 This is particularly problematic for Trump’s campaign rhetoric.
 By Oct.
 29, less than a week before the campaign ends, we’ll still be seeing hundreds or even 1,000 new deaths from the coronavirus each day.
 The president hopes the country will put the pandemic behind it in the same way that he appears to have done with his own infection, but the new surge in cases makes that unlikely.